03JunchiMa/LongNet_For_TimeSeries/README.md

 <img src="https://github.com/fkodom/dilated-attention-pytorch/assets/45951340/27304255-e51e-4298-9c7b-5b7e4a51e697" width=800 alt="long-net-sequence-length"/>

+### Datasets
+The datasets can be obtained from [here](https://github.com/wzhwzhwzh0921/S-D-Mamba/releases/download/datasets/S-Mamba_datasets.zip).

 ## Install

 **NOTE**: This library depends on [facebookresearch/xformers](https://github.com/facebookresearch/xformers).
 If you're not using `torch>=2.0.0`, you may need to install it from source.
 See their [installation instructions](https://github.com/facebookresearch/xformers#installing-xformers).